There Are A Lot Of Website Builders Out There! How Do You Choose?

 What do people need when they're searching for a good carpet cleaner?
 They need clean carpets, of course.
 But what else?
-They want to know their hiring a company that will do right by them.
+They want to know they're hiring a company that will do right by them.
 Remember, they've been burned before by other service businesses.
 Whether it was an invoice that was a lot higher than the quote they were given or a certain job was not done to their satisfaction.
 Your potential new customers are skittish.
 They're careful.
 They're looking for any reason to back out of your website and find someone new.
 So, they're also looking for a few good reasons to start trusting you.

 Don't be afraid to get out of the box a little with your website content.
 Be transparent.
 Be human.
 People want a human connection.
 They want to know that you may have the same values as they do.

 Minor side-note: Good video is a great way to help your website stand out and be very helpful to visitors.

 2 things happen when your website's content is original, human, and helpful:

 1) It will start ranking higher in the search engines like Google.
 Because it is seen as a helpful tool for consumers to find a good product or service to solve their current problem.

 2) You'll convert more of those visitors to your website into customers because you've been helpful, honest, human, and not the same old-same old.
 When you talked to a person's felt needs, then you're already 10 steps ahead of the business who only pounds their chest and talks about themselves.

 And did you notice I didn't "keyword stuff" the term SEO into this post all over the place?
 It's because keyword stuffing is just one of those tricks that may have worked 15 or 20 years ago... but doesn't anymore.
 Google is smart.
 They're always dialing in on how to reward local websites that seem to provide helpful information and a good user experience.